Chris Smith - Chair

 She is involved in several regional, national and international charities.
 This includes Childline and Gandhigram Children’s home in Tamil Nadu.
 She is the chair of African Space Trust, where she is leading a project to help rebuild a medical facility in Itete, in Tanzania.

-She has been involved with Legacy WM from its inception as the Secretary and now Treasures.
+She has been involved with Legacy WM from its inception as the Secretary and now Treasurer.
 She believes they are doing invaluable work to record the diverse histories of people of the West Midlands.

 Annette Robinson - Trustee